-Beijing-based Brian Yang is a senior writer in charge of overall China coverage within the APAC Pharma news team.
-A veteran journalist, he has written extensively on pharmaceutical R&D, regulatory affairs and market access for PharmAsia News.
-Brian’s intimate industry knowledge and in-depth analysis has won wide praise and helped secure exclusive interviews with top biopharma executives.
+Brian is in charge of overall China coverage within the APAC pharma news team.
+A veteran journalist, he has written extensively on R&D, regulatory, market access and business issues.
+Brian has led a team of writers providing industry-leading coverage in the second-largest health care market.

 Latest From Brian Yang